teorth/QED/README.md

 of three main files:

 1. [`QED.html`](docs/QED.html) - the web page for the text.
-Consists mainly of CSS styling, loading of the javascript elements from the other two files, and listing the exercises, notes, and solutions of the text.
+Consists mainly of loading of the javascript elements from the other two files, and listing the exercises, notes, and solutions of the text.

 2. [`logic.js`](docs/logic.js) - the code for the logical elements of the